tingerrr/hydra/src/core.typ

 }

 /// Get the last anchor location.
-/// Panics if the last anchor was not on the page of this `hydra-context`.
+/// Panics if the last anchor was not on the page of this context.
 ///
 /// This function is contextual.
 ///